M. Marais, 1999

 Elizabeth M. Marais in 1999.
 It is found from Cape Province to

 Northern Cape in South Africa, growing in a well drained soil with

 some water and some to lots of sun.
 The caudex can grow to one

 centimetres in diameter, the entire plant to ten centimetres in

 flowers are white with red markings.

-referees to the very small and insignificant petals.
+referring to the very small and insignificant petals.

-This is a winter grower.
+This is a winter-grower.